WestWilshireNeuro

 Chronic Migraine

 Migraine that has become near daily.
-Most of the headaches may not even have features of migraine.
+Most headaches may not even have features of migraine.

 Vestibular Migraine

-Migraine with associated vertigo-like symptoms.
-This is most commonly a subtype of chronic migraine.
+Migraine with associated vertigo-like symptoms, most commonly a subtype of chronic migraine.

 Menstrual Migraine